benjaminion/upgrading-ethereum-book/src/book.md

 </div>

-### Introduction
+#### Introduction

-Here's the opening sentence of [a paper](https://arxiv.org/abs/2110.10086) on attacks on the Ethereum&nbsp;2.0 consensus protocol:

-> The Proof-of-Stake (PoS) Ethereum consensus protocol is constructed by applying the finality gadget Casper FFG on top of the fork choice rule LMD GHOST, a flavor of the Greedy Heaviest-Observed Sub-Tree (GHOST) rule which considers only each participant’s most recent vote (Latest Message Driven, LMD).

-If that makes perfect sense to you then feel free to skip this chapter.
-Otherwise, read on!

-Our aim is to understand that sentence in all its parts.
-There's a lot to unpack, but we'll take time over it.
-In this section we'll cover the basics like consensus, fork choice, and finality.
-Most of this section is not Ethereum-specific and is for general background understanding.
+In this section we'll cover the basics of consensus, fork choice, and finality.
+Most of this section is not specific to Ethereum and is for general background understanding.

 #### Coming to consensus